-C# Regex.Replace, Remove Numbers From StringThis C# example program removes numbers from strings with Regex.Replace.
+C# Regex.Replace, Remove Numbers From StringRemove numbers from strings with Regex.Replace.
 Use the digits metacharacter to match numbers.

 Regex.Replace, numbers.
 A C# Regex can match numeric characters.
 This helps with certain requirements.
 Some programs need to remove digit character to clean up input data.

 The "\d" metacharacter matches digit characters.

-And: Conversely the "\D" metacharacter matches non-digit characters.
+Conversely the "\D" metacharacter matches non-digit characters.
 Uppercase means "not."

 the characters with the exact values 0 through 9 must be removed from the string.
 They are not replaced with other characters but entirely removed.

-So: The string "6cylinder" will become the string "cylinder".
+So The string "6cylinder" will become the string "cylinder".
 The method works correctly on strings that have digits in any part.

-RemoveDigits: RemoveDigits is used to remove the numeric characters from the input string.
+RemoveDigits RemoveDigits is used to remove the numeric characters from the input string.

-Tip: The "\d" regex pattern string specifies a single digit character (0 through 9).
+Tip The "\d" regex pattern string specifies a single digit character (0 through 9).

-And: This code will not match negative numbers of numbers with decimal places.
+And This code will not match negative numbers of numbers with decimal places.
 The @ character designates a verbatim string literal.

 C# program that removes numbers